Rhythm exercise 2-4

 Syncopations are related to strong and weak rhythmic positions.

 While performing equal eighth notes, you can feel that they alternate between a strong eighth note on the beat and a weak eighth note on the upbeat.

 To understand syncopations, let's first make the distinction between upbeats and syncopations.

 Perform the following rhythm which contains only notes on the upbeats.

-Now, lengthen each note so that the sound is sustained up to the next one.
+Now, lengthen each note so that the sound is sustained, over the beat, up to the next note.

-	As you can see, the second part of each note is marked by the fall of the following beat, especially since your foot hits at the same moment.
+As you can feel, the second part of each note is marked by the fall of the following beat, especially since your foot hits at the same moment.

-	The syncopated note can be represented in two manners:
+The syncopated note can be written in two ways:

 •As a single grouped value.

 Since rhythm is supposed to be written beat by beat, the grouped notation violates this rule.